daniill5738/sep10-freedom-project/blog/entry06.md

 Creativity helped me choose layouts, fonts, and images to make my website look more professional and gave me a opportunity to showcase my imagination on how my ideal website would look like.

 # Summary
 Overall, creating my MVP helped me improve my coding skills and understanding of web design.
 I learned more about HTML, CSS, Bootstrap, and how websites are organized.
-I also learned that testing and fixing mistakes is an important part of creating a successful website.
+I also learned that testing and fixing mistakes is an significant part of creating a successful website.

 [Previous](entry05.md) | [Next](entry07.md)